lyramakesmusic/dance_diffusion/README.md

 # dance_diffusion

 A simple python wrapper for Harmonai's [dance diffusion](https://github.com/Harmonai-org/sample-generator) inference.
+(NOT TESTED, MAY NOT WORK YET)

 ## Installation